aaalce/KWS-inference-on-chip/README.md

 ### Weight Extraction:
 Extract the model weights after the Python implementation.
 These weights are crucial for deploying the model on hardware.

+### Chats with 🤖:
+We started with general questions about KWS.
+The prompt diverged to software and hardware design.
+On the hardware part, roughly obtain the modules first, then start with designing the ISA and Finite State Machine.
+For each module, there were multiple attempts to generate the file, the first prompt and answer determines a big part of the quality of the code.
+The best way to generate a high quality code is to give it consice directions in the first place, with ISA, architecute and the python code all together.
+Another finding is, to give back the LLM it's generated code, or the code we implemented after chats, can be used to produce a better prompt, which can be used for the new chat.
+The most challenging part of this excersice was to generate a Linear module that performs linear transformation, in our case, a matrix multiplication of \[50x20\] x \[20x20\].

 ### Implementation in Verilog:
 Translate the Python implementation and extracted weights into Verilog for hardware implementation.
 This step involves designing the hardware description language suitable for chip design.